Getting Started

-Tip - move your head around while looking at a fixed position.
+Tip - There is another way to build the 3d model.
+You can also move your head around while looking at a fixed position.
 This enables you to check that your pupil is visible in the video even at extreme angles.

 In order to know what someone is looking at, we must establish a mapping between pupil and gaze positions.
 This is what we call calibration.
 The calibration process establishes a mapping from pupil to gaze coordinates.